-Please attach a tag or label from one feed being used for your lamb project.
-If a home-made mix is used please describe the mix on the back of this page.
+Please attach a tag or label from one feed being used for your project animals.
+If a home-made mix is used please describe the mix on a separate page.

-1. What production level or type of animal is this feed designed for?
-(Ex. market animal, lactating animal, growing animal, maintenance, etc....)

-2. What is the Crude Protein level of this feed?
+What production level or type of animal is this feed designed for? a. market animal, lactating animal, growing animal, maintenance, etc) 2.
+What is the Crude Protein level of this feed?
 3. What is the main ingredient in this feed?
 (Hint: if the answer is not clear, it's probably the first ingredient listed.)
 4. Is this a medicated feed?